nelsonand/website/students.md

 2022 - **Lucia Rondini** Assessment of bounce-orbit trajectories for negative triangularity shapes<br />
 2022 - **Daniel Burgess** (now a graduate student at Columbia) Studies of inherently non-ELMing tokamak scenarios<br />
 2021 - **Samuel Freiberger** (now a graduate student at Columbia) Assessment of machine capabilities to create negative triangularity shapes on the MAST-U tokamak<br />
-2021 - **Samantha O'Sullivan** (now a graduate student at Oxford) Correlations bewteen NBI blips and ELM triggers in tokamaks
+2021 - **Samantha O'Sullivan** (now a graduate student at Oxford) Correlations between neutral beam injection blips and ELM triggers in tokamaks

 ## Other Teaching Endeavors